mairabay/FindWellandInacessibleSupermarkets/README.md

 ### Desired future enhancements: ###

 - Create a web interface for runnng the transformation and displaying the results. (the Talend job can be deployed in the Talend Runtime container (an implementation of Apache Karaf), making it accessible to a web front-end as RESTful webservice (returning a JSON file)).
-- Use an HTTP GET component to read the data from the Niagara Open Data portal dinamically, to give real-time results

 ### License: ###